 Finish Line Festivities

 Once you cross the finish line, stick around and enjoy the exciting atmosphere at the finish.
 Runners will be greeted with some great food as you celebrate your achievement with friends and family.
-Check out the vendor booths, get a photo in front of our beautiful backdrops, give a hand to the rest of the runners coming in, and attend the awards ceremonies to congratulate the winners.
+Check out the vendor booths, get a photo in front of our beautiful backdrops, and give a hand to the rest of the runners coming in.

 Transfer, Withdrawal & Deferral Policy